SabaMundlay/data_access_class/README.md

-#Write the README.md
+#Write the README.md for the new user walk through(i.e. the new step 0-4 convention)

-See Alec's example at https://github.com/moxareck/AsiteBimMappingTool